World Watch Review

 DeWitt Academia Seconde Retrograde Serenity

-The Swiss watchmaker Montres DeWitt, which is, being established only in 2003, still in its infancy, has introduced another series of models that feature really mature design.
-With its charismatic gearwheel-shaped case and swords-shaped hour and minute hands, the DeWitt Academia Seconde Retrograde Serenity watch looks like it belongs to the dark world of the Equilibrium movie.
+Montres DeWitt is a fairly young brand.
+Established only in 2003, it is still in its infancy.
+The lack of “heritage” doesn’t keep them from making one stunning collection after another.
+At the beginning of 2009, the brand has introduced yet another series of great-looking models that feature even more mature design.
+With its charismatic gearwheel-shaped case and swords-shaped hour and minute hands, the DeWitt Academia Seconde Retrograde Serenity (refs.
+AC.1102.48.M030 & AC.1102.53.M040) looks like it belongs to the dark world of The Equilibrium.

-Unlike most recently introduced brands, Montres DeWitt belongs to an exclusive club of manufacturers producing their own sophisticated movements independently of the omnipresent ETA SA and its numerous smaller rivals.
+Unlike most recently introduced brands, Montres DeWitt belongs to an exclusive club of manufacturers producing their own sophisticated movements independently of the omnipresent ETA SA and its numerous smaller rivals that are always busy biting pieces of the pie here and there without delivering any real value to their customers.
+Regretfully, not all of their calibers are made in-house, even though they often feature extremely extensive levels of modification, the young brand still often needs to use a “donor” as a base for their complications.

 DeWitt Academia Seconde Retrograde Serenity (rose gold)

-The movement has a pretty standard power reserve of 42 hours.
+The movement has a pretty standard power reserve of 42 hours, which, taking into account the mechanisms slightly expanded functionality, is not that bad.

 Although the Serenity features the same basic layout as the original Seconde Retrograde line, stylistically it is completely different.